JeffLoucks/svelter-skelter/README.md

 ## Challenge 2

 Now that you've got the data loader working, a new foe has appeared.
 It appears to be a empty journal entry, and some... kind... of ...
 FORM!?
 EGADS!!
 Can you fix the form and connect it to a form action, and send the data to the component?

+Once you have successfully submitted your form and popualted the challenge 2 blog post, go back to the home screen to unlock the 3rd and final challenge.

 ## Challenge 3